 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 Preventing Pool Foam

 Prevention is always easier than trying to find a fix after the fact!
-We recommend that all swimmers take a light shower to remove cosmetics such as hair spray, deodorant, soap, body lotion, shampoo, oil, makeup, and laundry detergent before swimming in your pool.
+I recommend all swimmers take a light shower to remove cosmetics such as hair spray, deodorant, soap, body lotion, shampoo, oil, makeup, sunscreen, and laundry detergent before swimming in your pool.

 Have questions?
-Shoot us a note, always happy to help.
+Shoot me a note; always happy to help.